 Passive Payday is a scam site that redirects you to other scam sites.

-Instead of getting $700 a day you’ll be lumered with a worthless cloned website and a monthly hosting bill and absolutely no training given on how to actually earn money.
+Instead of getting $700 a day you’ll be lumbered with a worthless cloned website and a monthly hosting bill and absolutely no training is given on how to actually earn money.

 The more you put your trust in this scam, the more money you will lose.
 Your assigned ‘success coach’ will ‘coach’ you into buying more and more useless websites with a never-ending list of higher-priced upgrades and upsells until you’re broke.

 A Step-By-Step Blueprint You Can Follow

 If you’re fed up with make money online scams that promise the earth but leave you in a worse financial position than you were when you started, I might be able to help.